3 out of 4 brands aren't happy with their website redesign. That statistic sucks.

 But there's a secret to being in that 25% of brands who are over the moon with their website revamp.

-In this website redesign project planning guide, you'll get a clear, step-by-step plan full of best practices on how to pull off the most effective redesign process.
+In this guide, you'll get a clear, step-by-step website redesign project plan full of best practices on how to pull off the most effective redesign process.

 Performance is at the heart of every website.

 Every effective website design contains these 6 elements.
-Knowing what they are is a great way to set yourself up for success before you head into your website redesign.
+Knowing what they are is a great way to set yourself up for success before you head into your website redesign and help you develop a more effective project plan.

 Let's dive in.